BounceSecurity/www/_posts/2024-01-15-so-you-want-to-train-at-black-hat-introduction.markdown

 #### Introduction

-This is a blog post (series) that I have had in mind for a while now but only really felt ready to start writing whilst sitting on a  plane recently.
+This is a series of articles that I have had in mind for a while now but only really felt ready to start writing whilst sitting on a plane recently.

 The last couple of years have taken me on a quite surreal journey which I never expected and I have learnt a lot along the way.
-I am hoping that this blog series will inspire and inform anyone who is considering doing something similar whilst also acting as a useful reference and planning aid.
+I am hoping that this series of articles will inspire and inform anyone who is considering doing something similar whilst also acting as a useful reference and planning aid.

 #### Chapters in the series